 - It's even revealed that the impressive collection of liquor bottles in his office are actually hiding places for a huge number of devices and secrets.
 One of them contains a vial of Pym Particles.
 He's left instructions that if he's ever killed or incapacitated, his entire office is to be sealed, especially the liquor cabinet, and no one is to touch anything until they review his notes on exactly what's in his office.

 - Doctor Doom has increasingly become this through a series of retcons.
 Hence being the Trope Namer for Actually a Doombot.
+To emphasise this beyond identical-doppelgangers, Doctor Doom's armour contains splinters of the cross that Jesus Christ was crucified on just in case one day he would have to deal with Count Dracula.

 - Thanos as well.
 Writer Jim Starlin introduced the concept of the Thanosi, Expendable Clones that Thanos has just in case of emergencies.
 These have mostly been used to Retcon away embarrassing defeats or Out of Character moments by saying "Oh, that wasn't the real Thanos who got his ass kicked by D-Man."
 This practice was later mocked by writer Dan Slott, by having Squirrel Girl show up and kick Thanos's butt in one story while Uatu The Watcher informs the reader it's the real Thanos and not a robot, clone, or stand-in.
 Thanos showed up again in a later issue to inform the reader that no, it's just a clone so accurate it even fooled the Watcher.